nhayward/revpit/user/pages/03.annual-contest/04.editor-mswl-spreadsheet/default.md

 ---
 title: 'Editor MSWL Spreadsheet'
-media_order: 'RevPit 2021 Editor MSWL Spreadsheet.xlsx'
+media_order: 'RevPit 2022 Editor MSWL Spreadsheet.xlsx'
-published: false
+published: true
 ---

 ### Annual Contest Editor MSWL Spreadsheet

-Browse the participating editor bios and select your top TWO choices and ONE alternate.
+Browse the participating editor bios and select your THREE choices.
 This accessible spreadsheet breaks down which age categories and genres the editors are accepting to help you narrow down your choices.
 However, this spreadsheet is just a **starting place**.
 Please read the editor's full MSWL on their Bio page, as each editor has additional preferences.

 #### How to use the spreadsheet:
 * Select the age category for your manuscript from the **tabs** at the bottom of the spreadsheet.